faridamajidli/STUDENT2STUDENT/README.md

 You will have to input you choices.
 After the choices are validated, the respective action will be carried out and you will be asked more questions based on your choice.

    1. The Account: Sign up or Log in.
 This part makes sure if you already have an account or not.
-         * If want to log in, you press <Enter>.
-If you want sign up, you type
+       If want to log in, you press Enter.
+If you want sign up, you type 1
+         * Sign Up
+            * USER INPUT: First Name, Last Name, Degree, Year, Email, Username, Password, Subscription Plan (19.99€ per month)
+            * OUTPUT: The program continues with the remaining functions which means the inputs are validated and the account has been created
+         * Log In
+            * USER INPUT: Username, Password
+            * OUTPUT: You are welcomed and program continues with the remaining functions